valerieding/Happiness-Map-App/unit_tests/jasmine-standalone-3.0.0/README.txt

 Run test by clicking 'SpecRunner.html'.
 Put tests in spec folder.
-Currently, SpecRunner runs demo test on helloworld.js, which is in src folder of this directory.
 Link tests and source in SpecRunner.html.